Jc-alt logo

 # peak stack[-2]: left wall

-# essentially dragging the right wall over the monotonic stack,
+# If non-empty, we will essentially dragging the right wall over the monotonic stack,

-# until a depth candidate is taller than the current right wall
+# Continue until a depth candidate is taller than the current right wall,

 # implies: cannot trap water, end while loop, add item to stack